Double Commander uses the free Delphi library TRegExpr by Andrey V. Sorokin: https://regex.sorokin.engineer/en/latest/.

 Most of the explanations are from the help file for this library.

-Special metacharacters allow us to specify, for instance, that a particular string we are looking for occurs at the beginning or end of a line, or contains n recurrences of a certain character.
+Regular Expressions are a widely-used method of specifying patterns of text to search for.
+Special characters (metacharacters) allow us to specify, for instance, that a particular string we are looking for occurs at the beginning or end of a line, or contains n recurrences of a certain character or group of characters.

 Double Commander supports regular expressions in the following functions: